The in-person conference has sold out and the waitlist is now closed.

 Watch keynote presentations via online webcast from anywhere in the world (high-speed internet connection required).
 View the event live and/or watch the replay online any time through Monday, May 6, 2019.

 You are responsible for making your own lodging arrangements.
-More information regarding nearby hotels will be available soon.

 A locally-sourced banquet dinner is included with registration for the in-person conference.
 All other meals (on your own) are opportunities to reflect alone or meet with other attendees.
 Locally-sourced meals are available for purchase from Albuquerque Convention Center (there are limited restaurants within walking distance of the venue, so we encourage you to pre-purchase these meals when you register).